yanglinshu/create-yew/README.md

 # Create Yew

 This is a template for [Yew](https://github.com/yewstack/yew) apps that are built with [Trunk](https://github.com/thedodd/trunk).
-It is migrated from [create-yew-app](https://github.com/jetli/create-yew-app), a parcel-based yew template which is buggy in Windows.
+It is migrated from [create-yew-app](https://github.com/jetli/create-yew-app), a parcel-based yew template which fails to watch rust source files on certain platforms.

 ## Usage